-This is a statutory account into which the annual depreciation of the HRA dwelling stock is transferred.
+This is a statutory account into which at least the annual depreciation of the HRA dwelling stock is transferred.
 This reserve is used to fund capital repairs and maintenance; it could also be used to repay debt.
-In this transitional period the Major Repairs Allowance specified under the former Housing Subsidy system is used as a proxy to calculate depreciation.
+In this transitional period the Major Repairs Allowance specified under the former Housing Subsidy system is used as a proxy to calculate the amount to transfer in.